MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/power-management-over-i2c.md

 ---
 title: Power Management for HID Over the I<sup>2</Sup>C
-description: This section describes power management for devices that support HID over the I<sup>2</sup>C. ms.date: 01/11/2024
+description: This article describes power management for devices that support HID over the I<sup>2</sup>C. ms.date: 01/11/2024
 ---

 # HID power management over the I2C

-This section describes power management for devices that support HID over the I<sup>2</sup>C transport.
+This article describes power management for devices that support HID over the I<sup>2</sup>C transport.

 ## Power management and optimization